jansila/American_elections/README.md

 Code is writen and run in R; for the report, package stargazer by Marek Hlavac was used for LaTeX tables and subsequently reformated.

-The code is not generalised to accomodate to choose different number of questions - three functions for 1,2 and 3 questions selection.However, it can run on a different, possibly extended, dataset of the same kind.
+The code is not generalised to accomodate choosing different number of questions - there are three functions for 1,2 and 3 best questions search.
+However, it can run on a different, possibly extended, dataset of the same kind.